top of page

 Impact windows and doors are designed to withstand extreme environmental forces, including hurricanes and heavy winds.
 They are made with reinforced frames and laminated glass, providing a solid barrier against nature's fury.
 Commonly found in hurricane-prone regions, impact products adhere to strict building codes to ensure maximum protection.

-In contrast, non-impact windows and doors are the standard types that lack this level of resilience.
+In contrast, non-impact windows and doors are standard types that lack this level of resilience.
 While they may be sufficient for gentle climates, they can pose significant risks during severe weather events.
 These windows and doors typically feature standard materials, and while they can still provide decent insulation and aesthetic appeal, they are far less durable than their impact counterparts.

 Cost Differences